ampproject/amphtml/extensions/amp-story/amp-story.md

 <tbody>
 <tr>
 <td>advance-to</td>
-<td>Specifies what page should follow when the user andvances next.
+<td>Specifies what page should follow when the user advances next.
 The id of the page that should follow is required.</td>
 </tr>
 </tbody>
 </table>